fredrikaverpil/fredrikaverpil.github.io/_posts/2021-11-13-installing-poetry-globally.md

 ## Custom system-wide install

-In the easy system-wide installation examples above, you don't really control the version of pipx or the underlying Python interpreter version, if that's important to you.
-To solve that, we can use [pyenv](https://github.com/pyenv/pyenv) to manage Python interpeter installations:
+In the easy system-wide installation examples above, you don't really control the version of pipx or the underlying Python interpreter version.
+If that's important to you, you can use e.g. [pyenv](https://github.com/pyenv/pyenv) to manage Python interpeter installations:

 ```bash
 $ pyenv install 3.10.0  # install CPython 3.10.0 into ~/.pyenv/versions/3.10.0